Effective Property Checking

 Property checking is a generalisation of unit testing, where our assertions can contain free variables.
 Every unit test is hence already a property, albeit a trivial one; the interesting part is how we might generalise such tests to take advantage of some free variables.

 We can get a stronger test by replacing these arbitrary, hard-coded strings with free variables.
-This way, we’re stating that all strings should work (including, say, special characters, control characters, unicode code points, etc.), not just those we happened to pick:
+This way, we’re stating that all values should work (including those with special characters, control characters, unicode code points, etc.), not just those we happened to pick:

 Code notes